An Efficient Self-supervised Seismic Data Reconstruction Method Based on Self-Consistency Learning: Abstract

 \section{Abstract}

-Seismic exploration is currently the most important method for understanding subsurface structures.
-However, due to surface conditions, seismic receivers may not be uniformly distributed along the measurement line, making the entire exploration work difficult to carry out.
-Previous deep learning methods for reconstructing seismic data often relied on additional datasets for training.
-While some existing methods do not require extra data, they lack constraints on the reconstruction data, leading to unstable reconstruction performance.
-In this paper, we proposed a zero-shot self-consistency learning strategy and employed an extremely lightweight network for seismic data reconstruction.
-Our method does not require additional datasets and utilizes the correlations among different parts of the data to design a self-consistency learning loss function, driving a network with only 90,609 learnable parameters.
-We applied this method to experiments on the USGS National Petroleum Reserve–Alaska public dataset and the results indicate that our proposed approach achieved good reconstruction results.
-Additionally, our method also demonstrates a certain degree of noise suppression, which is highly beneficial for large and complex seismic exploration tasks.
+Seismic exploration remains the most critical method for characterizing subsurface structures in geophysics.
+However, complex surface conditions often cause a non-uniform distribution of seismic receivers along survey lines, leading to irregularly acquired seismic data, which affects subsequent processing and inversion.
+Prior deep learning-based seismic data reconstruction methods typically rely on datasets for supervised training.
+While some existing methods avoid extra data, they lack effective constraints on reconstructed data, leading to unstable performance.
+In this study, we propose a self-supervised self-consistency learning strategy with a lightweight network for seismic data reconstruction.
+Our method requires no extra datasets, and it leverages inter-component correlations in seismic data to design a loss function, optimizing a network with only 188,849 learnable parameters.
+Validated on two public seismic datasets, results demonstrate our approach yields high-quality reconstruction, providing significant value for large-scale and complex seismic exploration tasks.